 1. Coat bottom of the crock with a little olive oil, then cover with chopped onion.
 I chop mine pretty thickly.

-2. I’ll layer garlic over that, then typically add some root veggies like sweet potatoes, parsnips or celery root.
+2. I’ll layer garlic over that, then typically add some root veggies like sweet potatoes, parsnips or celery root (adjust root vegetables as needed depending on what diet plan you follow).

 3. Then I’ll add the meat: either chicken legs, a lamb shank, rack of lamb, a pot roast, or pork butt.